CompuTec/computec-docs/docs/processforce/administrator-guide/udfs.md

 ### Header User Defined Fields

 UDFs added to a header are not displayed on it.
-You can check it on a side panel (you can reach it by using the *View → User-Defined Fields* menu or pressing Ctrl+Shift+U):
+You can check it on the side panel (you can reach it by using the *View → User-Defined Fields* menu or pressing Ctrl+Shift+U):

 ![Header UDFs](./media/udfs/udfs-header.webp)